 I have been as dismayed and as angry as anyone else not directly involved in it about what happened in Minneapolis to George Floyd.
 I am relieved that the police officer responsible has been arrested and charged, and cautiously optimistic, given the rather definitive video evidence of what he did, that the charge will be sustained at trial so that he – and, perhaps, the others who could have but did not stop him, and the police department that employed them all – will be held accountable.
-I am also heartened that, for once, the blue wall of silence seems to have been breached: that individual policemen and the unions that speak for them are announcing their own anger and dismay, rather than circling the wagons in defense of the role despite the indefensibility of the person playing that role.
+I am also heartened that, for once, the blue wall of silence seems to have been breached: that individual policemen and the unions that speak for them are announcing their own anger and dismay, rather than circling the wagons in defense of the role despite the indefensibility of the person playing that role and of what they did under cover of that role.
 That won’t help George Floyd.
 But it might begin to change the policing culture that made a victim of him.

 But I am not in the streets protesting.
 I am temperamentally conservative: my first instinct is to mend institutions rather than to topple them; and, in this instance, the overall institution of The Law – distinct from those few individual Minneapolis policemen and the Minneapolis Police Department – seems so far to be fulfilling its duty to hold the villains to account.
 I suspect that a slew of well-publicized convictions of police officers for being derelict in their duty, or, as in this case, for crossing from dereliction well over the line into criminality, will have a more positive effect on the culture of policing than street rioting will.
 I am also 1500 miles and a cultural chasm away from anyone and any institution even remotely connected to the event, so any physical protest I mounted would be, of necessity, directed at people who bear no responsibility for what happened and hold no power to change it.
 And I am, at any rate, socially distancing to protect my aging relatives from a case of Covid that I might carry to them.